fSmooth/bang-board/README.md

 # Bang!
 Board

-A simply app to manage your Bang! game.
+A simple app to manage your Bang! game.